akshatbansal13/ArmouryNet/README.md

 ### 3. Database Setup

-Open your MySQL Client (Workbench/Command Line).Run the schema.sql script (not included in repo, ensure you have the schema) to create the battalion_inventory database, tables, views, triggers, and stored procedures.Update db.js with your local MySQL credentials:JavaScript backend/db.js const pool = mysql.createPool({
+Open your MySQL Client (Workbench/Command Line).Run the schema.sql script (not included in repo, ensure you have the schema) to create the battalion_inventory database, tables, views, triggers, and stored procedures.
+Update db.js with your local MySQL credentials:JavaScript backend/db.js
+const pool = mysql.createPool({
     host: 'localhost',
     user: 'root', // Your User